lake-wg/edhoc/draft-selander-lake-traces.md

     info =
     (
-     10,
      h'952B9B9CDD53B6A792604F845E2BFB5406292AA170D49A2BC3874B43AE182918',
      "K_3ae",
      h'',
      16
     )

-  where the first value is the COSE algorithm value of the EDHOC AEAD algorithm, and the last value is the key length of EDHOC AEAD algorithm.
+  where the last value is the key length of EDHOC AEAD algorithm.

 ~~~~~~~~
 info for K_3ae (CBOR Sequence) (43 bytes)